Rohitashsingh89/Rohitashs-Singh/README.md

 ﻿# Coding Website
- This is a simple coding website
+ This is a Blogging System in Flask
  ## visit now
  https://mellow-cobbler-2650ca.netlify.app/
  # Technologies
  - HTML
  - CSS
  - JavaScript
+ - Flask

  # ScreenShots
  ## This is home page
  ![image](https://user-images.githubusercontent.com/93479842/213625863-7901813b-0ad3-4dc6-9513-0913a0881a37.png)